pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 By the end of this article, we'll have:

-- Added a new database table and model to the Diehard_Fund rails app
+- Added a new database table and model to the DiehardFund rails app
 - Added a new controller, route, and serializer to expose an API endpoint
-- Modified existing Diehard_Fund classes to create model relationships
+- Modified existing DiehardFund classes to create model relationships
 - Added models and record stores for storing data on the client
 - Created an angular directive which shows our tags on the dashboard
 - Created an angular directive which displays our tags in the view